-- 14 The fundamental structure of The Fall of Phaeton a fine-weave canvas prepared with a single-layer, a yellow-tan ground based on ochre and clay minerals-shows that in Italy Rubens adjusted his practice to use locally available supplies.
-In Antwerp, both before and after his time in Italy, he often painted even large paintings on oak panels prepared with a double ground, a structure widely used in the north, typically choosing a mid-toned upper ground.
-After his return from Italy he often painted onto a streaky upper ground (or imprimatura).
-In Italy at this time, however, canvas was the typical support for easel paintings, and grounds based on earth pigments, like this one, would have been routinely available.
-It seems plausible that in both Flanders and Italy Rubens did not prepare his painting supports himself but purchased commercially prepared panels or canvases, choosing a mid-toned ground color that was consistent with his visual aims. - 15 Though he may have adapted to local supplies, Rubens did not abandon his personal painting practices.
-At this early stage of his career, the visual qualities of the ground and painted sketch were already integral to his aesthetic.
-His choice of a mid-toned ground, rather than the darker red or orange grounds also common in Italy, was probably deliberate, as he left it visible in many areas (fig. 12).
-He laid out the design for his composition directly on the ground with a painted sketch, just as he did throughout his career in preparatory oil sketches such as A Lion Hunt of 1614-1615, where this design stage is the dominant image (figs. 13, 14).
-He used golden-brown paint to sketch the central mass of figures in The Fall of Phaeton, occasionally reinforced with a few strokes of a blackish sketch paint that he also used to lay out some aspects of the setting (with a few dark lines, for example, he roughly anticipated the placement of streaks of light in the sky).
-Following the sketched design with almost no changes, he worked his final paint rapidly and confidently.
+14 The fundamental structure of The Fall of Phaeton - a fine-weave canvas prepared with a single-layer, a yellow-tan ground based on ochre and clay minerals23-shows that in Italy Rubens adjusted his practice to use locally available supplies.
+In Antwerp, both before and after his time in Italy, he often painted even large paintings on oak panels prepared with a double ground, a structure widely used in the north, typically choosing a mid-toned upper ground.24 After his return from Italy he often painted onto a streaky upper ground (or imprimatura).25 In Italy at this time, however, canvas was the typical support for easel paintings, and grounds based on earth pigments, like this one, would have been routinely available.26 It seems plausible that in both Flanders and Italy Rubens did not prepare his painting supports himself but purchased commercially prepared panels or canvases, choosing a mid-toned ground color that was consistent with his visual aims.27

-Fig. 12 The Fall of Phaeton, detail of Horae on left [comparison viewer]
+Fig. 12 The Fall of Phaeton, detail of Horae on left]